-And I add to it: or the book blurb.
+And I add to that saying.
+Don’t just a book by the book blurb.

 And yet, time and time again I choose books by the cover, the blurb, or a combination of both.

-Just for fun let’s look at my latest choice, Constantly Craving: How to Make Sense of Always Wanting More by Marilyn Meberg.
+Constantly Craving: How to Make Sense of Always Wanting More

-As soon as I saw the title and the subtitle (how to make sense of always wanting more) meshed with the image on the cover (some sort of pop or other carbonated beverage?)
+As soon as I saw the title and the subtitle meshed with the image on the cover (some sort of pop or other carbonated beverage?)
 I thought to myself, “By golly this is a book about food!
 How intriguing!”

-And then, to be careful, I also read the back.
-Beginning with:
+And then, to be careful, I also read the book blurb.

 WE WANT MORE.